racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses.md

 Use this class for CMDB objects which are not CMDBApplication or CMDBServer objects and which is not a property of a complex CMDB Object.

 It is possible to use the CMDBObject class to directly manipulate in the CMDB via a self-developed application.
-However, in the PyLabs framework, this class is mainly used by the [#CMDBApplicationObject] class and indirectly by the CMDBServerObject class.
+However, in the Pylabs framework, this class is mainly used by the [#CMDBApplicationObject] class and indirectly by the CMDBServerObject class.

 ## CMDBServerObject
 The CMDBServerObject class _always_ inherits everything from CMDBApplicationObject and adds the attributes `autoRestart` and `startAtReboot`.
 This class contains the configuration application object for server applications but does _not_ contain any management logic.
 Use the CMDBServerObject class for configuring a server application, e.g. configuring a portforwarder server.
-The portforwarding class of PyLabs inherits from the CMDBServerObject Class and adds the attributes `forwards` (i.e. a dictionary of portforwarding rules), `managementPort` and, `cmdbtypename` (i.e. location in the CMDB).
+The portforwarding class of Pylabs inherits from the CMDBServerObject Class and adds the attributes `forwards` (i.e. a dictionary of portforwarding rules), `managementPort` and, `cmdbtypename` (i.e. location in the CMDB).

 ## CMDBSubObject